patrikhellberg/nc-frontend-challenge/README.md

 ### Countdown

-To handle counting down to the target date, the current time and the target date/time and current date/time is compared to get the difference.
+To handle counting down to the target date, the target date/time and current date/time is compared to get the difference.
 Then an interval runs every 1000ms (since the smallest increment shown to the user is 1s).
-The interval callback makes a new comparision and parses and sets the new text to be displayed.
+The interval callback makes a new comparision and parses the result and sets the new text to be displayed.
 The parser also makes sure no negative values are handled and then instead indicates that the target date has been reached.
 Each time the date changes the interval is cleared and a new interval is set.
 The interval is also cleared when the component is destroyed.

 ### Fallbacks